Transfer Credit Policies

 General Education (GE) Requirements

 Transfer students must fulfill all Cortland General Education requirements as well as degree requirements such as writing intensive coursework and foreign language requirements.
-Cortland requires completion of all 10 SUNY General Education categories.
+Cortland currently requires completion of all 10 SUNY General Education categories.

 General Education Waivers

-Based on the number of transfer credits completed prior to a student's first semester at Cortland, transfer students are eligible for waivers of the General Education requirements in categories 11 (Prejudice and Discrimination), 12 (Science, Technology, Values and Society), or 13 (Natural Science A; one course in a two-course science requirement).
+Based on the number of transfer credits completed prior to your first semester at Cortland, transfer students are eligible for waivers of the General Education requirements in categories 11 (Prejudice and Discrimination), 12 (Science, Technology, Values and Society), or 13 (Natural Science A; one course in a two-course science requirement).
 Freshmen students with transfer credit are not eligible for general education waivers.

 A maximum of three waivers may be applied based on the following scale: